dinngo/furucombo-contract/CHAINEDINPUT.md

-# Dynamic Cube Input Guideline
+# Chained Input Guideline

-The details about dynamic cube input of Furucombo that includes config setup and common use cases.
+Chained Input if for handling the calling parameter of Furucombo dynamically.
+The details includes config setup and common use cases.
 Please make sure to review the document.

 ## Structure